-Scoop out the crust and distribute evenly into muffin baking sheet.
-You can add to muffin liners to make the final produce easier to remove.
-Place the muffin baking sheet into the freezer while the filling is made.
+Scoop out the crust and evenly distribute it across 8 muffins tins.
+You can add muffin liners to the muffin tins to make the final produce easier to remove.
+Place the muffin baking sheet into the freezer while you make the filling.

 Clean out the blender or food processor and dry.

 Remove the coconut from the fridge.
 The coconut cream will have solidified and at at the top of the can.
 Note: full fat coconut must be used or else the cream won’t separate.

 Scoop out the coconut cream from both cans of coconut milk and place into a food processor.
 Add about 2 tbsp of the liquid coconut milk to the food processor.
 You can either discard or save the coconut milk left in the can.
 I personally like to save it to reuse in smoothies.

 Squeeze the juice of one lemon into the food processor and add the maple syrup (optional) if desired.
 Blend until smooth.